Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

-\begin{theorem}[PEC--bipartiteness] A global $\{0,\pi\}$ phase assignment obeying PEC on every active edge exists \emph{if and only if} $\Gamma(G)$ is bipartite~\cite{SM}. \end{theorem}
+\begin{theorem}[PEC--bipartiteness] A global $\{0,\pi\}$ phase assignment obeying PEC on every active edge exists \emph{if, and only if,} $\Gamma(G)$ is bipartite. \end{theorem}

-In a bipartite HG, the two partitions can be assigned phases $\{0,\pi\}$ so that every edge satisfies PEC simultaneously.
-If the HG contains an odd cycle, at least one edge must necessarily violate PEC.
-Thus, triangles on the HG are the elementary obstruction to a global PEC assignment, making them the microscopic carriers of geometric frustration in the HG.
-Removing zero-weight edges or restricting to a fixed $S^{z}$ sector (an induced subgraph) preserves bipartiteness and therefore the equivalence.
-Moreover, a global PEC assignment remains exact when the NN couplings are antiferromagnetic, and the NNN couplings are ferromagnetic~\cite{SM}.
+In other words, a bipartite HG admits a global $\{0,\pi\}$ phase assignment satisfying PEC on every edge, whereas any odd cycle obstructs such an assignment.
+Thus, odd cycles and, in particular, triangles are the elementary carriers of geometric frustration on the HG.
+Moreover, global PEC remains valid when the NN couplings are antiferromagnetic, and the NNN couplings are ferromagnetic (see SM~\cite{SM}).

-\textsf{PEC \& MSR.} For a bipartite physical lattice $G$, HFs connect states $(\sigma, \tau) \in \Gamma(G)$ whose number of up--spins on a particular sublattice ($A$) differs by one.
-Define $N_A^{\uparrow}(\sigma):=\sum_{i\in A}(1 + \sigma_i)/2$ and $\phi_\sigma := \pi N_A^{\uparrow}(\sigma)$, so that Eq.~\eqref{eq:7} holds.
-In other words, PEC is globally satisfied, and the wavefunction acquires the Marshall phase $c_\sigma = (-1)^{N_A^{\uparrow}(\sigma)}\,\psi_\sigma$~\cite{marshall1955}, making the GS Marshall--positive up to a global phase.
-Thus, global PEC on $\Gamma(G)$ reproduces the Marshall sign structure of unfrustrated Heisenberg antiferromagnets: MSR appears as the unique global phase field compatible with enforcing $\phi_\sigma-\phi_\tau=\pi$ on every edge.
-Its breakdown signals the onset of frustration.
-We emphasize that Marshall’s original proof~\cite{marshall1955} proceeds by contradiction and does \textit{not} use the graph-theoretical viewpoint adopted in this work~\cite{SM}.
+For bipartite physical lattices, PEC reduces to MSR: let $N_A^\uparrow(\sigma)$ be the number of up spins in sublattice $A$ and $\phi_\sigma=\pi N_A^\uparrow(\sigma)$, then PEC is satisfied on all edges and the wavefunction has the sign structure $(-1)^{N_A^\uparrow(\sigma)}$.
+Thus, for unfrustrated HAFs, global PEC on $\Gamma(G)$ is precisely the HG formulation of the MSR.
+We emphasize that Marshall’s original proof~\cite{marshall1955} proceeds by contradiction and does \textit{not} use the graph-theoretical viewpoint adopted in this work (see SM~\cite{SM}).